Okira-E/goreports/README.md

 GoReports uses an extended handlebars syntax to parse and render templates.
 The syntax is as follows:

-- `[P[PARAMETER_NAME]]` - This will be replaced with the value of the parameter passed to the template.
+- `[P[PARAMETER_NAME]]` - This will be replaced with the value of the parameter passed to the template
 - `[Q[SQL_QUERY]]` - This will be replaced with the results of the SQL query.
 If the query returns multiple rows, the result will be an array of objects.
-If the query returns a single row, the result will be a be inserted directly into the HTML.
+If the query returns a single row, the result will be a be inserted directly into the HTML
 - `{{#each [Q[SQL_QUERY]]}}` - This will execute the (multiple results) SQL query and pass the result array to the handlebars block.
-You can then access the properties of each object in the array like you would in a normal handlebars.
+You can then access the properties of each object in the array like you would in a normal handlebars

 #### Example
 This is a snippet of a template that uses all the syntaxes mentioned above: